biolab/orange2/docs/reference/rst/Orange.classification.knn.rst

     .. attribute:: k

-        number of nearest neighbors used in classification.
-If set to 0 (default), the square root of the numbers of instances is used.
+        Number of nearest neighbors used in classification.
+If 0 (default), the square root of the numbers of instances is used.

     .. attribute:: distance_constructor